dwaynethebroc/DND_Monsters_Interface/README.md

-Sure!
-Here's a clear and friendly README draft for your MonsterCLI project:

----

 # D\&D Monster CLI Tool

 A simple command-line tool for Dungeons & Dragons players and Dungeon Masters to explore and generate monster stats from a JSON monster database.